KpuBemKa/esp-recorder/README.md

-# esp-recorder
+# ESP recorder
-ESP32 audio recorder &amp; forwarder
+Firmware for an ESP32 device, which is an audio review recorder.

+Obsolete.
+Replaced by esp-recorder-arduino